zx80/flask-simple-auth/README.md

 The idea is that the authentication is checked in a `before_request` hook, and can be made available through some global *à-la-Flask* variable.

-The module implements password authentication (HTTP Basic, or HTTP/JSON parameters), simple time-limited authentication tokens, and a fake authentication mode useful for application testing.
+The module implements inheriting the web-server authentication, password authentication (HTTP Basic, or HTTP/JSON parameters), simple time-limited authentication tokens, and a fake authentication mode useful for application testing.

 It allows to have a login route to generate authentication tokens.